-Cecilia Hyunjung Mo is an Assistant Professor of Political Science at University of California, Berkeley.
+Cecilia Hyunjung Mo is an Associate Professor of Political Science at University of California, Berkeley.
 She is also an Assistant Professor of Public Policy (by courtesy) at UC Berkeley’s Goldman School of Public Policy.

 She holds a Ph.D. in Political Economics and an M.A. in Political Science from Stanford University; an MPA in International Development from Harvard University; an M.A. in Secondary Education from Loyola Marymount University; and a B.A. in Mathematics and Interdisciplinary Studies from the University of Southern California.
 During the 2015-2016 academic year, she was a W. Glenn Campbell and Rita Ricardo-Campbell National Fellow and the Robert Eckles Swain National Fellow at the Hoover Institution, Stanford University.

 Professor Mo specializes in behavioral political economy, comparative political behavior, the political economy of development, and social policy research.
 Her scholarly contributions can be broadly classified as being of two types.